derrickdollesin/League-of-Legends-Data-Project/README.md

 The central question I am interested in is: ***How much of an impact does the vision and creep score for support players have on the other gaming metrics in the LCK?***
 <br>
 <br>
-In order to compress the amount of data present in the raw dataframe, I only took relevant columns which I would use for analysis.
-These include: league, position, visionscore, gamelength, result, total cs, csat15, csat25, killsat25, assistsat25, deathsat25.
-Additionally, I chose to analyze data from the LCK, specifically the support role.
-In the original raw dataframe, there were 150180 rows and 161 columns.
-After reduction, there were 934 rows and 12 columns.
+In the original dataset there are around 150180 rows.
+The rows which I decided to keep to analyze include: league, position, visionscore, gamelength, result, total cs, csat15, csat25, killsat25, assistsat25, deathsat25.
 <br>
 <ul>
     <li><b>League</b>: Competitive league which data was pulled from.</li>